rafaelmnatali/kafka-k8s/ssl/README.md

 ## Kafka Broker SSL Keys and Certificates

-The first step to enable [SSL encryption](https://docs.confluent.io/platform/current/kafka/encryption.html#encrypt-with-tls) is to create public/private keypair for every server.
+The first step to enable [SSL encryption](https://docs.confluent.io/platform/current/kafka/encryption.html#encrypt-with-tls) is to create public/private key pair for every server.

 > :warning: The commands in this section were executed in a Docker container running the image `openjdk:11.0.10-jre` because it's the same Java version (Java 11) that Confluent runs.
 With this approach, any possible Java version-related issue is prevented.